Graduate Outcomes and other data on graduates

 While LEO is specifically geared towards collecting data about employment outcomes for higher education graduates, the LFS is a household survey designed to collect data about the employment circumstances of the UK population as a whole.
 It was first run in 1973 as a biennial survey and shifted to an annual survey in 1984; since 1992, the LFS has been collected quarterly, with a switch from seasonal to calendar quarters in 2006.
 Households participating in the LFS are surveyed for five consecutive quarters, with a fifth of the overall sample being replaced each quarter.
 Where LEO collects administrative data on all graduates in employment in the UK, the LFS is administered to a systematic sample of approximately 35,000 households in Great Britain, plus approximately 2,500 households from Northern Ireland; conclusions about overall patterns in employment circumstances are thus drawn from a relatively small portion of the UK population.

 Unlike the LFS, which is concerned with the entire UK labour force, Graduate Outcomes is concerned only with those who have completed HE qualifications in a given year, and, while there will inevitably be some level of non-response, Graduate Outcomes aims to collect data from the entire target population.
-With 361,215 responses in the first year and 380,980 in the second, the Graduate Outcomes sample is thus much larger than the annual sample collected by the LFS, despite the narrower focus of the Graduate Outcomes survey.
+With 361,215 responses in the first year 380,980 in the second, and 374,885 in the third, the Graduate Outcomes sample is thus much larger than the annual sample collected by the LFS, despite the narrower focus of the Graduate Outcomes survey.

 Although both Graduate Outcomes and the LFS include questions about employment and education, the focuses of the two surveys are different.
 The LFS is primarily focused on employment, but participants are also asked to respond to the ONS4 SWB questions and to a series of questions about their educational attainment.
 Since not all LFS respondents have the same educational qualifications, the educational information collected in the survey allows for some comparison of outcomes between people with different educational histories.
 All Graduate Outcomes respondents, on the other hand, are higher education graduates, so different comparisons are possible; rather than encouraging comparisons between graduates and non-graduates, Graduate Outcomes encourages comparisons between different categories of graduates.